omsai/iQ-FRAPPA-plugin/README.rst

 Installation
 ============

-The Python IDE searches a specific `plugins directory`_ to make programs visible in its plugins menu.
+The Python IDE searches a specific `Plugins directory`_ to make programs visible in its plugins menu.

 #.
-Developers can clone the Git respository to that directory.
+Developers can clone the Git respository into that directory.

-   Users can download the zip file by clicking on "Tags" on the top right and select the applicable release.
+   Users can download the release zip file by clicking on "Tags" on the top right, and unpacking in that directory.

 #.
 Now when you restart / start the Python IDE you will always see this
    program in the plugins menu.